What is aptitude? Definition, examples, and why it matters in hiring

 Would you add aptitude testing to your recruiting toolkit?
 By looking beyond a resume and assessing a candidate's potential, you can make better decisions, minimize biases, and give everyone an equal opportunity to show who they are.

 And a final remark: Incorporating aptitude assessments isn't about finding the "perfect" candidate.
-It's about finding the right candidate—one who has the capacity to grow and thrive with your company.
+It's about finding the right candidate, that is one who has the capacity to grow and thrive with your company.
 And help their teammates flourish, too.

 Ready to see how aptitude testing can improve your hiring?